Bayesian Active Learning for Discrete Latent Variable Models: Mixture of linear regressions (MLR)

-where expectation is taken with respect to the marginal distribution $p(y \mid \vx, \theta)$ (see \ref{sec:fisher_mlrs} for details).
-Although this expectation cannot generally be computed analytically \cite{Behboodian1972information}, we can compute it for the two extreme cases of interest: (1) perfect identifiability, when the response $y$ gives perfect information about the latent variable; and (2) non-identifiability, when the response provides no information about the latent variable.
+where expectation is taken with respect to the marginal response distribution (see Appendix \ref{sec:fisher_mlrs} for details).
+Although this expectation cannot generally be computed analytically \cite{Behboodian1972information}, we can compute it for two extremal cases of interest: (1) perfect identifiability, when the response $y$ gives perfect information about the latent variable; and (2) perfect non-identifiability, when the response provides no information about the latent variable.

-To illustrate these cases, Fig.~\ref{fig:results_mlr}B shows an example MLR model with two 2D weight vectors pointing in opposite directions along the $x_1$ axis.
-If observation noise variance $\sigma^2$ is small, a unit vector input with 0 degree orientation renders the latent state perfectly identifiable, since the response will be large and positive if $z=1$ and negative if $z=2$.
-On the other hand, an input at 90 or 270 degrees gives rise to non-identifiability; these inputs are orthogonal to both $\vw_1$ and $\vw_2$, so observing the output $y$ will provide no information about which component produced it.
+To illustrate these two cases, Fig.~\ref{fig:results_mlr}B shows an example MLR model with two 2D weight vectors pointing in opposite directions along the $x_1$ axis.
+If observation noise variance $\sigma^2$ is small, a unit vector input with 0 degree orientation renders the latent state perfectly identifiable, since the response will be large and positive if $z=1$ and large and negative if $z=2$.
+On the other hand, an input at 90 or 270 degrees gives rise to perfect non-identifiability; these inputs are orthogonal to both $\vw_1$ and $\vw_2$, so observing the output $y$ will provide no information about which model component (weights $\vw_1$ or $\vw_2$) produced it.

 In the case of perfect identifiability, the Fisher information matrix simplifies to a block diagonal matrix with $\frac{1}{\sigma^2} \pi_i \vx \vx\trp$ in its $i$th block (see \ref{sec:fisher_mlrs}).
 The trace of the Fisher information matrix, which quantifies the total Fisher information provided by this input, is $\frac{1}{\sigma^2} ||\vx||^2$, which remarkably, is the same Fisher information as in the standard (non-mixture) linear regression model.
 In the case of non-identifiability, on the other hand, the Fisher information is a rank-1 matrix with block $i,j$ given by $\frac{1}{\sigma^2} \pi_i \pi_j \vx\vx\trp$.
 In the case where all class prior probabilites are equal ($\pi_i = 1/K \ \forall i$), the trace is only $\frac{1}{K\sigma^2} ||\vx||^2$, revealing that non-identifiable inputs can provide as little as $1/K$ as much Fisher information as inputs with perfect identifiability.
-The dependence on the number of components, $K$, is worth noting as it suggests that active learning may have a greater impact for models with more components.
+The dependence on the number of components, $K$, is worth noting as it suggests that active learning yields larger improvements for models with more components.